 Assure that the Activity Department is staffed appropriately and that the activity professionals are being paid accordingly.
 These were also major concerns for those who participated in the “Activity Professionals Speak-Out.”Unfortunately, not all states have mandatory staff to resident ratios for resident activities, and even those that do, may be considered bare minimum.
 NJ is one of the states that does have mandatory and advisory regulations however, the needs of each facility varies tremendously.
 In addition, many activities can be led by volunteers and facility staff, but activity professionals are specially trained to assess, plan, facilitate, and evaluate activities and this exclusive training should be taken into consideration when determining salaries.

 Michael Hotz, LNHA, FACHCA, Administrator at the Health Center at Bloomingdale in Bloomingdale NJ, states, “Recreation is the sizzle on the steak of life in a Nursing Home.”
 As the administrator of your health care facility, I’m sure you understand and appreciate the person-centered quality of life services provided by the activity professionals.
-So, mark your calendars.
-January 18th-23rd is the ideal time to honor the dedicated activity professionals in your facility.
+So, mark your calendars for this is the ideal time to honor the dedicated activity professionals in your facility.

 This article was originally published in the American College of Health Care Administrators NJ Chapter News, December, 2008 (Volume 1, Issue 2).